 Nope.
 Just watched the trailer.
 And it is possibly the worst representation of a movie I’ve ever seen.
 First it spoils quite a bit of the movie.
 And second it is just quick flashes of action with a dance track in the back… and then slow down for the super scary bits!!!
-No. (But if you are dying to see it, and you’ve seen the movie, check out what I am talking about here.)
+No. Haven’t seen it yet?
+You can check out The Maus right here:

 “Ya Hafizu, In you I trust above all things, You are my only protector, The guardian of my family, You hear my words and know my secrets… Ya Hafizu.
 Answer my prayers.”

 I didn’t know what was happening as the movie kicked off – darkness, this prayer, and then a long shot on a woman’s face… But later on I realized what was happening.
 Ya Havizu is an Islamic name for God that means, The Preserver.
 Which, actually sets up an important detail about Selma right out of the gate… which is, she’s a Muslim.
 Couple that with the knowledge that Selma originally came from Bosnia-Herzegovina and with that detail?
 We now know that she is a Bosnian.
 If you aren’t exactly up on your World History, I’ve done the heavy lifting and I’ve provided you with a quick overview of the atrocities that happened there in the Yugoslav republic from 1992-1995: